esciencecenter-digital-skills/training-infrastructure/eventbrite_api/README.md

 The python script `event_cli.py` uses built-in libraries like `requests` and `json`.
 However, the event data are stored in the file `event_data.yml` that is in `yml` format.
-This format is chosen as it is more user friendly than `json`.
+This format is chosen as it is more user-friendly than `json`.
 To load a `event_data.yml`, the package `ruamel.yaml` is needed.
 To install it, in a terminal: